 Bro.
-Taylor laid before the Brethren present all the reasons existing for such a step to be taken and sketched out a line of action whereby it could be made to fill a want and ensure a successful result.
-By the unanimous wish of the Brethren it was decided to ask the following to join in the petition as original members: Bros.
-G. Taylor, G. W. Gresvenor, G. W. Naylor, J. T. Meredith, A. Cowell, F. Burcher, W. M. Roden, E. Hammond, J. F. Harvey, H. B. Pigot, and M. Tomkinson.
+Taylor laid before the Brethren present all the reasons existing for such a step of taken and sketched out a line of action whereby it could be raide to fill a want and ensure a successful result.
+By the mannous wisle of the Brethren it was decided to ask the following to icin in the petition as original members: Bros.
+G. Taylor, G. W. Gros (en)r, G. W. Naylor, J. T. Meredith, A. Cowell, F. Burcher, W. M. Roden, E. Hammond, J. F. Harvey, H. B. Pigot, and M. Tomkinson.

 Bro.
 Taylor was requested to draw up the necessary petition and submit to Lodge Hope and Charity 377 for their recommendation.
+Bro.
+Cowell proposed and Bro.
+G. W. Naylor seconded that